Tsimihety dialect

-Tsimihety is a northern dialect of Malagasyspoken by Tsimihety people in the region of Sofia.
+Tsimihety is a northern dialect of Malagasy spoken by Tsimihety people in the region of Sofia.

 Classification

 Tsimihety dialect belongs to the Austronesian language family.
 It is part of Northern Malagasy subgroup along with Northern Sakalava, Bushi, Northern Betsimisaraka and Antakarana.

 Geographic distribution

 The Tsimihety dialect is predominantly spoken in the Sofia Region of Madagascar.
 Additionally, it is used by Tsimihety diaspora communities in the cities of Mahajanga and Antananarivo.
 It is also spoken in the Sava Region, particularly in the Andapa District.